/pyslam

 Author: Luigi Freda

-pySLAM contains a python implementation of a monocular Visual Odometry (VO) pipeline.
+pySLAM is a python implementation of a Visual Odometry (VO) pipeline for monocular, stereo and RGBD cameras.
 It supports many classical and modern local features, and it offers a convenient interface for them.
 Moreover, it collects other common and useful VO and SLAM tools.

-I released pySLAM v1 for educational purposes, for a computer vision class I taught.
+I released the first version of pySLAM (v1) for educational purposes, for a computer vision class I taught.
 I started developing it for fun as a python programming exercise, during my free time, taking inspiration from some repos available on the web.

 Main Scripts: